aws-samples/pgp-decryption-for-transfer-family/README.md

 - If you don't want to deploy the custom Transfer Family identity provider via CloudFormation mentioned in the above step, and don't have a currently up and running Transfer Family server, please refer to this link for instructions on how to create a new Transfer Family server: https://docs.aws.amazon.com/transfer/latest/userguide/getting-started.html
 - If you deployed the CloudFormation stack mentioned in the step above, you can ignore this step.

+### Adding Private Key to Secrets Manager
+- On the AWS Console, navigate to Secrets Manager.
+- Select "Store a new secret"
+- Select "Other type of secret"
+- Select "Plaintext"
+- Delete the `{"":""}`
+- Paste in your Private Key
+- Select "Next"
+- Name your secret: PGP_PrivateKey
+- Select "Next"
+- Leave all options as default, select "Next"
+- Select "Store"

 ### Creating an S3 Bucket (POSSIBLY OPTIONAL)
 - NOTE: This step is only optional if you already have an S3 bucket configured that you'd like to use.